ferdn4ndo/userver-auth/README.md

-# Authenticator
+# uServer Mailer

 Authentication microserveice based on [flask-jwt-auth](https://github.com/realpython/flask-jwt-auth).

+It's part of the [uServer](https://github.com/users/ferdn4ndo/projects/1) stack project.

 Check out the [blog post](https://realpython.com/blog/python/token-based-authentication-with-flask/) to understand the original project where this one originated.

 ### Prepare the environment